sbma44/sbma44.github.io/airbnb/index.md

 - **From the North** take the Baltimore-Washington Parkway into the city.
 As you come down a bridge that crosses train tracks, turn right onto Florida, then right onto Eckington Place, then left onto Q. *Watch your speed!* There are many speed cameras as you enter the city.
 The speed of traffic is not a good guide to how fast you should be traveling over that final stretch.
 Be sure to slow down once you pass the Washington Times building.

 - **From the South:** the directions are a bit more complicated, but it's just as close.
-[Here is the most direct route, with lots of pictures](/public/directions.pdf) (PDF, 14M).
+[Here is the most direct route, with lots of pictures](/airbnb/directions-from-south/).
 A simpler option is to follow signs to Union Station, then drive up North Capitol.

 - **From the West:** Come in on I-66 and follow signs for 395 N. Then use the directions for approaching from the south.